-David Ayres and Robin Websdale, Staffordshire School Masters, were honoured at the recent England Rugby Football Schools Union Awards Dinner.
+David Ayre and Robin Websdale, Staffordshire School Masters, were honoured at the recent England Rugby Football Schools Union Awards Dinner.
 They both received awards for their volunteering work in delivering Rugby in Schools in Staffordshire and across the country,

 ERFSU VIP Volunteer Award.

-Formally Western Road Academy, Staffordshire
+Formally Weston Road Academy, Staffordshire